 Drive time from Eugene to Silver Falls State Park: 1 hour 25 minutes

-The last full day of the road trip bestowed on us the best waterfall hike in both Northern California and Oregon.
+The last full day of the road trip spoiled us with the best waterfall hike in both Northern California and Oregon.
 Home to the picturesque Trail of Ten Falls, Silver Falls State Park sits a little bit over an hour north of Eugene.

 Hiking along the 7.2-mile trail is a full-day activity for a family with small kids.
 The trail runs along a canyon and is fairly easy.
 Several stairs are installed along the route to help hikers conquer the steepest sections.

-The biggest draw of this road-trip destination are ten waterfalls.
-None of them are the same.
+The biggest attractions of this road-trip destination are ten waterfalls.
+None of them is the same.
 Some plunge from the towering cliffs, from the height of more than 170 feet.
 Others cascade down a creek, hardly dropping more than 30 feet.

 I admit, although long, the Trail of Ten Falls was the most relaxing destination on our Northern California – Oregon road-trip itinerary.
 We just parked near South Falls and spent the whole day in one place.
 No driving around, no consulting with a map or itinerary.
 Easy, enjoyable, and stress-free.